goderich/dissertation/dissertation.md

 #### Alternations of historical schwa {#sec:historical-schwa-alternations}

 Another type of alternations, common to all dialects of Atayal, are the alternations of a historical schwa vowel in verbal roots.
 As mentioned in @sec:phoneme-inventories-phonotactics, no Atayal dialect allows the vowel schwa to appear in the final (stressed) syllable, if it is allowed to occur in the dialect at all.
-The explanation of how we know these alternations come from a historical schwa is given in Section XXX.
+This alternation was first noted and descibed for Squliq by Egerod [-@egerod1965, pp. 257-258], but it works very similarly in all Atayal dialects due to its origins in the protolanguage (see Section XXX).
 <!-- TODO: add section link -->

 If this alternating vowel occurs in the final syllable of the root, it surfaces as /u/ when the root is not suffixed, such as in bare stem forms, or infixed forms.
 If it is followed by a suffix, the vowel is lenited.
 This process can be seen in @tbl:root-final-schwa-alternations.